 Trekking is always known to be an intense sport and there is no way one can deny it. all those beautiful scenic photos, pictures of snow-covered peaks come after a back-breaking hike through steep hills in unfavorable weather and chaffed lips.
-During my initial days of trekking, I would always wonder why is I am slower than those guides and trek leaders even though I spend quite a lot of time in the gym preparing for the trek.
-Took me quite a few treks to realize along with fitness the amount of weight you carry makes a huge impact. it only makes sense how much you carry on you is going to reflect on how much you enjoy the trek, a heavy backpack is not only going to slow you down but may also give you soreness. it’s quite essential to be as light as possible for a trek. though the wisdom of what to carry comes only with experience there are a few pointers where you can work on to reduce the load.
+It took me quite a few treks to realize along with fitness the amount of weight you carry makes a huge impact.
+A heavy backpack is not only going to slow you down but may also give you soreness.
+It’s quite essential to pack as light as possible for a trek.
+Though the wisdom of what to carry comes only with experience there are a few pointers where you can work on to reduce the load.

-Being a team sport load sharing can be one of the best ways to lighten your load.
+Load sharing can be one of the best ways to lighten your load.
 Things like tents, ropes and cooking utensils, and other common gear will be used by everyone but everyone need not have to carry their own.
-These common things can be shared, people can take turns in carrying them.
+These common things can be shared, people can take turns at carrying them.
 Carry a trekking tent-like trek 100 3 season tent instead of a heavy camping tent further reduces the weight

-Invest in multipurpose gear instead of carrying separate gears for each purpose. using a multipurpose bandanna is more sensible than caring for a cap and scarf.
-Using convertible pants is gonna save you from carrying additional shorts.
+Invest in multipurpose gear instead of carrying separate gears for each purpose.
+Using a multipurpose bandanna is more sensible than caring for a cap and scarf.
+Using convertible pants is going to save you from carrying additional shorts.
 A poncho can always be used as a groundsheet to sit on damp ground.